atton16/bluerpc/README.md

 | Client            |   Y   |  Y  |     Y     |
 | Server            |   Y   |  Y  |     Y     |
 | Middleware Server |***N***|  Y  |     Y     |

+## Recommendations
+To achieve the highest customizability and control, I recommend you to use WebSocket as the medium and use the server as the middleware under express/connect server.

 ## Examples
 The examples can be found inside examples folder.